 UCAT doesn’t recommend using any of the commercially available practice tests as they are not affiliated with them, meaning the questions may not accurately represent the UCAT.
 If you are incredibly worried and need more guidance they can be a useful tool, but should be taken with a pinch of salt.
 Check out the reviews before purchasing anything!

 To be as prepared as possible, I would recommend working closely with the UCAT checklist, completing all the question tutorials and sample questions to become as familiar with the question types as possible.
 Once you’re familiar with these you can then work to target particular sections that you find more challenging.
 Other skills to practice are speed reading and using the on-screen calculator.
 There is no negative marking, and you can flag questions to return to them later.
-This can help you develop a strategy to completing the test.
+This can help you develop a strategy for completing the test.

 UCAT scores